 JOHN: But it’s our weak doctrine of salvation that gets us into trouble with that.

-JOHN: I’m confused about a lot of things, so you’ll feel right at home.
+JOHN: Okay, Kevin.
+I’m confused about a lot of things.
+So, you’ll feel right at home.

 JOHN: What does he say?